 Suicide in children and adolescents is a major public health issue.
 Nationally, suicide is the second leading cause of death for 10- to 19-year-olds.

 Suicide in children and adolescents is a major public health issue.
 Nationally, suicide is the second leading cause of death for 10- to 19-year-olds.
 Suicide affects people of all backgrounds.
 No one is immune.
-Most children and adolescents who attempt suicide show signs of depression and suicide.
-It is vital that families understand these warning signs and discuss concerns, preferably prior to a life-threatening mental health crisis.
+However, there are ways to decrease risk and help young people navigate crises.
+Most children and adolescents who attempt suicide show warning signs.
+It is vital that families are aware of these signs and discuss concerns, ideally prior to a life-threatening mental health crisis.

-- Approximately 1 in 13 high school students indicated they had made a suicide attempt within the past year and almost 3% receive medical attention for a suicide attempt.
+- According to the Youth Risk Behavior Survey in 2019, approximately 1 in 5 high school students reported seriously considering suicide in the past year.
+Additionally, 1 in 11 high school students indicated they had made a suicide attempt within the past year and almost 2.5% receive medical attention for a suicide attempt.

 Research is helping us better understand youth suicide.

-- Suicide attempts are more common than deaths by suicide.
+- Suicide attempts are far more common than deaths by suicide, but any suicidal behavior is serious and can have lasting consequences.

 - Most teens who are suicidal do not actually want death.
-They are in unbearable emotional pain and want the pain to stop.
+They are in severe emotional pain and want the pain to stop.
+They may not know how to move forward and are unsure if there are ways to feel better.

 The good news is that suicide is largely preventable.
 Early identification, timely treatment and support from families, schools, friends and communities play key roles.